Alan Gibbons: Awards and honours

-In 2000, Gibbons won a Blue Peter Book Award in the 'The Book I Couldn't Put Down' category for Shadow of the Minotaur.
+In 2000, Gibbons won a Blue Peter Book Award in 'The Book I Couldn't Put Down' category for Shadow of the Minotaur.
 He was a judge for the 2001 Blue Peter Book Awards.

 He was shortlisted for the Carnegie Medal twice in 2001 and 2003, and shortlisted twice for the Booktrust Teenage Prize.
 He has also won the Leicester Book of the Year, the Stockport Book Award, the Angus Book Award, the Catalyst Award, the Birmingham Chills Award, the Salford Young Adult Book Award, the Hackney Short Novel Prize, the Our Best Book Award and the Salford Librarians' Special Award.

 In 2016, Gibbons was given the Fred and Anne Jarvis Award by the NUT for his campaigning to defend school libraries.